-Staff will recognise, acknowledge, and understand that even if there are no reports of childon-child abuse in the school, this does not mean it is not happening.
+Staff will recognise, acknowledge, and understand that even if there are no reports of child-on-child abuse in the school, this does not mean it is not happening.
 Staff will understand the scale of harassment and abuse and challenge inappropriate behaviours between peers that are abusive in nature and report any concerns regarding any form of abuse to the DSL without undue delay.

-Any member of staff member that has concerns about another staff member's (including volunteers and supply staff) actions or intent or believes these actions may lead to a pupil being put at risk of harm, will report this in line with the Allegations of Abuse Against Staff Policy or Whistleblowing Policy immediately so appropriate action can be taken.
+Any member of staff member that has concerns about another staff member's actions or intent or believes these actions may lead to a pupil being put at risk of harm, will report this in line with the Allegations of Abuse Against Staff Policy or Whistleblowing Policy immediately so appropriate action can be taken.
+This includes if the staff member in question is a volunteer, supply staff or an individual using school premises to host extracurricular activities.

-If the concern is regarding the headteacher, staff will report this to the chair of the governing board.
+If the concern is regarding the Executive Headteacher, staff will report this to the chair of the governing board.